-Even if the wind information is accurate, users will not know how to interpret this without context (e.g., "120 mph sounds bad, but will my house hold up?")

-- Translation includes assessing the forecasted wind hazard in relation to the thresholds at which damage is expected to occur for their structure - Needs to account for additional risks such as falling trees, wind-borne debris from neighboring structures, etc. - Can also include estimates of how long it will take for power and other services to be restored - Needs to stress uncertainty and get users to incorporate high-end scenarios rather than just the most-likely scenario
+- Even if the wind information is accurate, users will not know how to interpret this without context - "120 mph sounds bad, but will my house hold up?" - Translation includes assessing the forecasted wind hazard in relation to the thresholds at which damage is expected to occur for their structure - Needs to account for additional risks such as falling trees, wind-borne debris from neighboring structures, etc. - Can also include estimates of how long it will take for power and other services to be restored - Needs to stress uncertainty and get users to incorporate high-end scenarios rather than just the most-likely scenario

-Translating Wind Hazard to Impac
+Translating Wind Hazard to Impacts

-- In the absence of actual information about a given structure, the design wind speeds that the structure was built to can be used as a rough guide to formulate an expectation on how a residential structure may perform during a hurricane. - The "acceptable stress design wind speed" (v{asd}) is the 3-sec gust wind speed that has a 50 year return period (2% probability of occurring in a given year), measured in an open exposure (Category C) at 10 m height. - New standards, such as the ASCE 7-16, now use what is called the "ultimate design wind speed" ($v{ultimate}$) which is set by structure category.
-For residential construction (Risk Category II), $v{ultimate}$ is determined by the 700-year return level wind speed. - For purposes of estimating damage to the structure itself, and losses of the contents therein, the relevant structural performance characteristic is the breach of the building envelope (Li and Ellingwood 2009). - Building components are typically rated such that they will not experience inelastic deformation or other types of failure so long as $v < v{asd}$. - For wind speeds above v{asd} but still below $v{ultimate}$, inelastic deformations may occur (i.e., damage to the building envelope), sometimes leading to significant damage to the contents within (e.g., water damage) which could compromise the ability of occupants to remain in the home after the storm (e.g., mold). - The structure should still generally maintain significant ability to protect life and safety of its occupants.
-As the wind speed approaches and exceeds $v{ultimate}$, significant damage becomes likely with an increasing possibility of total structural collapse.
+1. In the absence of detailed information about a structure, the design wind speed the structure was built to can be used as a rough guide to formulate an expectation on how the structure may perform during a hurricane 2.
+The acceptable stress design wind speed (v{asd}) is the 3-sec gust wind speed that has a 50 year return period, measured in an open exposure (Category C) at 10 m height

+Building components are typically rated such that they will not experience inelastic deformation or other types of failure so long as v < v{asd} 3.
+New standards, such as the ASCE 7-16, now use an ultimate design wind speed (v{ultimate}) which is set by structure category

+• For residential construction, v{ultimate} is determined by the 700-year return level wind speed

+4. For purposes of estimating damage to the structure itself, and losses of the contents therein, the relevant structural performance characteristic is the breach of the building envelope (Li and Ellingwood 2009) 5.
+For wind speeds above v{asd} but still below $v{ultimate}$, inelastic deformations may occur (i.e., damage to the building envelope), sometimes leading to significant damage to the contents within (e.g., water damage) which could compromise the ability of occupants to remain in the home after the storm (e.g., mold)

+• The structure should still generally maintain significant ability to protect life and safety of its occupants 6.
+As the wind speed approaches and exceeds $v{ultimate}$, significant damage becomes likely with an increasing possibility of total structural collapse